Programs and Services

 CAREGIVER SUPPORT GROUP

-Companions on the Road Less Travelled… 6-Week Facilitated Companion Support Group Each spring and fall, SABIS offers a six week facilitated peer support group for caregivers.
-We allow participants to share their stories, discuss some of the unique challenges that come with brain injury and explore options for maintaining their own health and well-being.
+Each spring and fall, SABIS offers a six-week facilitated peer support group for caregivers.
+We allow participants to share their stories, discuss some of the unique challenges that accompany brain injury, and explore options for maintaining their own health and well-being.
 This program is free and open to all friends and family members of survivors of acquired brain injury, regardless of whether the injury is recent or a number of years in the past.
 We know that the need to access support is ongoing.
-Registration for the spring session begins Monday, September 4th, 2017.
-Groups will run Thursday evenings from 5 to 7 pm, October 19th to November 23rd, 2017.
-The deadline to register is Friday, October 6th, 2017.
-Click the links below for more information or to register.